dentarg/auth0-blog/_posts/2018-03-28-troubleshooting-webtasks-using-debuggers.markdown

 - Execute the command `npm install -g devtool`
 - Execute the command `wt debug -d=devtool task.js`

-Devtool will popup; we can drill down into the file explorer on the left to find our task.
+Devtool will pop up; we can drill down into the file explorer on the left to find our task.

 - Click on the **Sources** tab.
 - In the left-hand tree view, locate **task.js**.